lijason/riqapi/resources/entitylists.md

 #### Required

-**relationshipemail** - The email address to use to find relationships in the specified list, all matches will receive the comment event
+**relationshipemail** - The email address to use to find relationships in the specified list, all matches will receive the comment event.

-**body** - The body of the comment event
+**body** - The body of the comment event.

 **authoremailoverride** - By default, the user whose apitoken is used will be the author of this comment/event.
 You may override it with this parameter.